 The subject property has been researched and evaluated in order to determine its cultural heritage significance under Ontario Regulation 9/06 of the Ontario Heritage Act R.S.O.
 1990.
 A property is eligible for designation if it has physical, historical, associative or contextual value and meets any two of the nine criteria set out under Regulation 9/06 of the Act.
-A heritage evaluation of the property has determined that 31-37 King Street East has cultural heritage value or interest and merits designation under the Ontario Heritage Act.
+Staff have determined that 13-17 King Street EAst has cultural heritage value or interest and merits designation under the Ontario Heritage Act.

-- 1. The property has design value or physical value because it: - i. is a rare, unique, representative or early example of a style, type, expression, material, or construction method:
+1. The property has design value or physical value because it:

+i. is a rare, unique, representative or early example of a style, type, expression, material, or construction method:

-31-37 King Street East was constructed between 1890 and 1892 and is a representative example of a Second Empire style commercial block in Omemee.
+13-17 King Street East was constructed shortly after 1892 and is a representative example of a Second Empire style commercial block in Omemee.
 There are several example of this type of commercial structure that remain extant in Omemee, although they are rare elsewhere in Kawartha Lakes.
 The property demonstrates key features of the style including its characteristic mansard roof with ornate dormers, brackets, and decorative brickwork.